Dalyramy/theyaz.io/README.md

 Pull requests are welcome!
 For major changes, please open an issue first to discuss what you would like to change.

+## Typography

+The application uses a carefully selected typography system for optimal readability and visual appeal:

+- **Inter** (Sans-serif): Primary font for body text and general content
+- **Orbitron** (Display): Used for headings and display text with a futuristic appearance
+- **JetBrains Mono** (Monospace): Perfect for code blocks and technical content

+### Font Classes

+- `font-sans`: Inter font family
+- `font-display`: Orbitron font family
+- `font-mono`: JetBrains Mono font family

 ## License

 ## acid-25